 Everything in the universe, from atoms to the solar system and to the blood which circulates in the body, revolves.
-Sema is a ritual, a spiritual journey which the soul makes to God as it becomes mature and attains unity.
-After this journey, it returns to its life and to serve humankind again.
+Therefore, Sema Ceremony is a ritual, a spiritual journey which the soul makes to God as it becomes mature and attains unity.
+After this journey of whirling dervishes, it returns to its life and to serve humankind again.

 1st part: After mutrip, whirling dervishes and sheikh take their places in the post.
-“Nat-i Sherif” is recited by the chanter.
+Chanter recites “Nat-i Sherif” .
 Composed by Itri, this work praises the Prophet Mohammed.

 2nd part: Following the chant, a drum voice is heard, symbolizing the order “Be”.